 Repetitive Stress Injuries

 Repetitive stress injuries such as carpal tunnel or tendinitis are more common in an office work environment, but can also occur in an industrial setting.
 Normally these injuries develop in workers who engage in repetitive movements such as typing or packing throughout the majority of their workdays.
 Because these injuries do not stem from an identifiable incident, they can sometimes be difficult to prove.
-However, as a seasoned Georgia workers' compensation attorney, I have the knowledge and resources to establish the existence of these injuries and get you fair compensation.
+As a seasoned Georgia workers' compensation attorney, however, I have the knowledge and resources to establish the existence of these injuries and get you fair compensation.

 Traumatic head injuries often carry consequences that are not immediately apparent.
 Even if diagnosed and treated, these injuries can get worse over time and manifest in unexpected ways down the road.
 When additional symptoms develop, it can be difficult to tie those symptoms to the original head injury.
 That is why it is important to consult a skilled workers' compensation attorney following an on-the-job head injury.
 A lawyer can ensure that you receive the benefits to which you are entitled by law and can fully document your injury in case complications arise later.